 What Does a Healthy Innovation Portfolio Look Like?

-In 2014 Harvard Business Review (HBR) published the article, Managing Your Innovation Portfolio.
+Harvard Business Review (HBR) published the article, Managing Your Innovation Portfolio.
 They found on average high-performing organizations focus 70% of their innovation resources on core or incremental offerings, 20% on adjacent offerings, and 10% on transformational initiatives.
 Even though the average was a 70:20:10 spread, they still reference other successful models depending on your industry and your level of ambition and allocations.

 The biggest take-away from the HBR report and subsequent reports is that for an innovation program to be successful, the focus should be a mix of incremental (core), adjacent and transformational initiatives.
 This mix will enable a program to deliver results both in the near term and long term.